openstack/openstack-manuals/doc/cli-reference/source/ironic.rst

 **Positional arguments:**

 ``<id>``
-  UUID of the port (or MAC address if :option:`--address` is specified).
+  UUID of the port (or MAC address if --address is specified).

 **Optional arguments:**